-A thickness planer is an essential piece of equipment for anyone who is into woodworking or do-it-yourself projects.
-Whether you’re a beginning woodworker or an old handyman pro, a thickness planer is an essential power tool in your workshop to shave down pieces of wood to a desired thickness.
+A thickness planer is an essential piece of equipment for woodworkers or do-it-yourselfers.
+Whether you’re a beginning woodworker or a professional handyman, a thickness planer is an essential power tool in your workshop to shave down pieces of wood to a desired size.

-There are many styles of wood planers including hand planers, both manual and electric, and large commercial models but benchtop planers are an excellent decision for small workshops, garages, or remote worksites where space is at a premium.
+There are many styles of wood planers including manual and electric models however, benchtop planers are an excellent decision for small workshops, garages, or remote worksites where space is at a premium.
 A tool this useful that can be used right on your workbench is a great thing.
-This list of 15 Best Benchtop Planers will help you select one that will fit your needs and space.
+Our list of benchtop planers will help you select one that will fit your needs and space.

 Amazon Customer Reviews